Saving the planet – one dress at a time

 Zero Fabric Waste

 We never throw anything away.
 Instead of disposing of leftover fabric from our dresses, we collect the off cuts to use in other projects, which reduces our fabric waste.
-Some of the off-cuts get donated to other eco-friendly brands like Phoebe English as well as transforming them into valuable items we regularly donate to Smartworks and AFRIL.
+We regularly donate to charities Smartworks and AFRIL and Cornerstone Baby Bank.

 Natural Undyed Silks

-The couture silk from our higher priced collection is undyed, which uses less harmful chemicals.
+The couture silk we use in our dress is undyed and in its most natural state, which uses less harmful chemicals.
 As a natural fabric, silk is also biodegradable.

 Plant Silk

-For our Green Collection, we spent a long time searching for the best silk replica that would echo the high-quality fabrics that we are known for.
+We spent a long time searching for the best silk replica made from plants that would echo the high-quality fabrics that we are known for.
 We found it in a natural, plant-based material that contains circular viscose and Cupro.
-Derived from sustainable wood and pulp from controlled sources, it’s certified by GRS (Global Recycle Standard), European Vegetarian Union and Oeko-Tex 100 standard, making it super eco-friendly, helping us create sustainable wedding dresses.
+Derived from sustainable wood and pulp from controlled sources, it’s certified by GRS (Global Recycle Standard), European Vegetarian Union and Oeko-Tex 100 standard, making it super sustainable and vegan.
+See the Elsa Sass dress made from this fabric, a slip-style dress with a very subtle floral pattern.

 Made In London